jabedek/game-of-survival/README.md

 You can watch all sorts of interesting data on a right panel while everything moves.
 On the same panel are couple of buttons to aid simulation/building actions.

-Also, you can interact with field/unit by clicking on it and change it's state.
+Also, you can interact with field/unit by clicking on it and changing it's state.
 List of available actions:

 Circular actions:
 - single click on empty field will set it to unit with type 'obsticle'